trpc/trpc/www/docs/server/error-handling.md

 | CLIENT_CLOSED_REQUEST | Access to the resource has been denied.                                                                                 | 499       |
 | INTERNAL_SERVER_ERROR | An unspecified error occurred.                                                                                          | 500       |

-tRPC exposes a helper function to help you extract the HTTP code from the error:
+tRPC exposes a helper function, `getHTTPStatusCodeFromError`, to help you extract the HTTP code from the error:

 ```ts twoslash
 import { TRPCError } from "@trpc/server";